mmoole/ansible-role-zfs/Readme.md

 About
 -----

-Ansible role for installing zfs package on linux - currently centos/RedHat only
+Ansible role for installing zfs package on linux - currently centos/RedHat only, using DKMS style.

 Requirements
 ------------